TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             Startpage.23.1.html

-         TYPO3 will interpret this as the page with alias = "start" and the type is zero (default)::
+         TYPO3 will interpret this as the page with alias = "start".
+The type is zero (default)::

             start.html

          **Alternative value (PATH\_INFO):**

-         Instead of using the rewrite-module in apache (eg. if you're running Windows!) you can use the PATH\_INFO variable from PHP.
+         Instead of using the rewrite-module in apache (e.g. if you're running Windows!) you can use the PATH\_INFO variable from PHP.

          It's very simple.
 Just set simulateStaticDocuments to "PATH\_INFO" and